Facebook Pixel Code

 What is Debt Relief?

-Debt relief is the process by which you reduce or refinance your debt in order to reduce the principal amount owed on your debt and lower you monthly payment amount.
-The goal is to make debt more manageable, either by reducing the total amount owed or by changing the terms to make payments easier.
+What is debt relief?
+Debt relief is the process by which you consolidate your debt in order to reduce the principal amount you owe and lower you overall monthly payment amount.
+There are various debt relief options available to consumers, including but not limited to: debt consolidation loans, debt relief programs, bankruptcy, debt management, etc. However, when most consumers refer to debt relief they are typically referring to a “debt relief program” otherwise known as a “debt settlement” option.
+The ultimate goal of any option is to make debt more manageable, either by reducing the total amount owed or by changing the terms to make payments easier.

 Types of Debt Relief Options

-- Debt Settlement: This involves negotiating with creditors to pay less than what you owe.
-It's often used by those who are not making any progress on their debt but it can also be employed by those already behind on payments.
-If you feel like you're going to be making minimum payments for a long time you should highly consider this option.
+• Debt Settlement: This process involves negotiating with creditors to pay less than what you owe.
+It's often used by those who are not making any progress on their debt or those that are already behind on payments.
+If you feel like you're going to be making minimum payments for a long time you should highly consider this option since making minimum payments for 20+ is not a reasonable path forward by any means.

-- Debt Consolidation: This means combining multiple debts into one single loan, usually with a lower interest rate.
-It can simplify payments and potentially save money on interest.
-However, it usually means a higher payments and has high credit requirement that most with debt simply don't qualify for.
+• Debt Consolidation: This process involves combining multiple debts into one single installment loan, usually with a lower interest rate.
+It can help simplify payments and potentially save money on interest.
+However, it usually means a higher monthly payment and has high credit requirements that most consumers carrying high interest credit card debt simply don't qualify for.
+So, it’s often not the most attainable option for those that really need the help.

-- Bankruptcy: A legal process that can discharge or restructure your debts.
+• Bankruptcy: A legal process that can discharge or restructure your debts.
 It's a serious step that can have long-lasting effects on your credit but it's a great tool for those who are too far gone for other options.
-Chapter 7 is a discharge while chapter 13 is a restructuring.
+Chapter 7 is a discharge bankruptcy while Chapter 13 is a restructuring bankruptcy.
+A means test will help you determine whether you qualify for a Chapter 7 or not.
+Make sure you check with an attorney to see if this is something you qualify for.

-- Credit Counseling: Working with a counselor to create a plan to pay off your debts.
-This might include budgeting advice or setting up a debt management plan.
+• Credit Counseling: Working with a credit counselor can help you create a plan to pay off your debts.
+This might include budgeting advice or enrolling in a debt management plan.
+Debt management plans are usually serviced by non-profit agencies however their efficacy can sometimes leave a lot to be desired.
+This is why it’s always important to fully weigh your options and consider all available options.

 How Debt Relief Works

-The credit card debt settlement process often starts with assessing your financial situation and deciding which method is best for you.
-If you choose debt settlement, for example, you might work with a company that negotiates with your creditors on your behalf.
+The credit card settlement process often starts with assessing your financial situation and deciding which method is best for you.
+If you choose debt settlement, for example, you might work with a company that negotiates on your behalf with your creditors.
 For debt consolidation, you might apply for a loan to pay off your existing debts.
-Each option has its own process and requirements, so it's important to understand what you're getting into.
+Each option has its own process and requirements, so it's important to understand what you're getting yourself into and how each individual option works.

 Benefits of Debt Relief